There is no denying it. Social media has taken over our lives in the last decade.

 People like visuals

-Like Facebook, a post that includes visuals or a video is going to engage more with your followers.
-Often, if you are retweeting something, it may already have an image, so no worry there.
+Like Facebook, a post with visuals or a video will engage more with your followers.
+If you often retweet something, it may already have an image, so don’t worry.

 People will often click on links you post

-Using links in your tweets is a great strategy to get people to look at content.
-For example, you could link to your latest blog post, a landing page for a special you are offering or anything else you think your followers need to see.
+Using links in your tweets is a great strategy to get people to view content.
+For example, you could link to your latest blog post, a landing page for a special you are offering, or anything else you think your followers need to see.

-Twitter marketing experts suggest that you place the link about a quarter of the way into the tweet.
+Twitter marketing experts suggest placing the link about a quarter of the way into the tweet.

 Use a URL shortener

-Although this is not as much of a problem as it was before Twitter increased their character limit, it still makes sense to use a URL shortener for any links that post.
+Although this is not as much of a problem as it was before Twitter increased its character limit, it still makes sense to use a URL shortener for any links that post.

 Building Twitter followers is a tough job.
-Obviously, you should ask your clients, suppliers, fellow personal trainers and others in the fitness industry to follow you.
+Obviously, it would be best to ask your clients, suppliers, fellow personal trainers, and others in the fitness industry to follow you.